celoyd/phi-demo/scripts/README.md

 # Golden ratio sampling scripts

-These are some utility scripts to support learning about spatial sampling with the golden ratio.
+These are scripts to support learning about spatial sampling with the golden ratio, particularly sampling along paths.
 As the main README explains, the intent is to provide useful snippets, not a standalone library.
-The rest of this README walks through one (rather idiosyncratic) way of generating viewsheds of the Wonderland trail.
+The rest of this README walks through one (rather idiosyncratic) way of generating viewsheds of the Wonderland Trail.

 ## A viewshed demo